TahaTobaili/project-rbz/README.md

 # Project RBZ: Resourcing RBZ for NLP

 This is the Github page for my PhD research "Sentiment Analysis for Arabizi on Social Media" where we publicise the outcome resources of the project.
-Visit the [project page](https://tahatobaili.github.io/project-rbz/) online for more details and content about the project.
+Visit the [webpage](https://tahatobaili.github.io/project-rbz/) for more details and content about the project.

 ## Introduction